mdn/content/files/en-us/glossary/site/index.md

 - `https://developer.mozilla.org/en-US/docs/`
 - `https://support.mozilla.org/en-US/`

-These are the same site because port is not relevant:
+These are the same site because the port is not relevant:

 - `https://example.com:8080`
 - `https://example.com`

-These are not same site because the registrable domain of the two URLs differs:
+These are not the same site because the registrable domain of the two URLs differs:

 - `https://developer.mozilla.org/en-US/docs/`
 - `https://example.com`

-This may or may not be the same site, depending on how scheme is treated:
+These are the same site, or different sites if the scheme is considered:

 - `http://example.com`
 - `https://example.com`